NHL All-Star Game

-Prior years
+Formats

 From 1947 to 1968, the All-Star Game primarily saw the previous season's Stanley Cup champions take on a team of All-Stars from the other clubs.
 There were two exceptions during this period: The 1951 and 1952 games instead featured two teams of All-Star players, one consisting of players on American-based teams and the other with players on Canadian-based teams.

 Beginning in 1969, the format was geographic with the Wales/Eastern Conference All-Stars playing the Campbell/Western Conference All-Stars, with the "first team", or starting line, including the starting goaltender, voted in by fans, while the remainder of the teams' rosters are chosen by the NHL's Hockey Operations Department in consultation with the teams' general managers.
 Since 1996, the head coaches for the two All-Star teams have been the coaches of the two teams that are leading their respective conferences in point percentage (i.e. fraction of points obtained out of total possible points).
 Previously, the two head coaches that appeared in the previous year's Stanley Cup Finals coached the All-Star teams.

 The 1998 All-Star Game was held in the same year as the 1998 Winter Olympics, allowing the NHL to show off its players from all over the world.
 For this event, the NHL had the All-Star teams consist of a team of North Americans playing against a team of stars from the rest of the world.
 The North America vs. World All-Star format lasted through the 2002 Game, the same year as the 2002 Winter Olympics, before reverting to the Eastern vs. Western Conference format in 2003.

 During the 2010–11 season, the NHL announced a change to the way the teams were selected, modeled after drafts in fantasy sports.
 The conference vs. conference (i.e. East vs. West) approach was replaced by a player draft conducted by the All-Star players themselves to determine the rosters for each team.
 The captains for each team now select players from a combined pool of both fan balloting and the NHL Hockey Operations Department.
-The change in format was a joint effort by the League and the National Hockey League Players Association (NHLPA).
+The change in format was a joint effort by the League and the National Hockey League Players' Association (NHLPA).
 This format lasted through the 2015 game.